Rhabdomyosarcomas can develop anywhere, but the head and neck, genital or urinary tract, and limbs are the most common locations.

 (See also Cancer Treatment Principles Cancer Treatment Principles Treating cancer is one of the most complex aspects of medical care.
 It involves a team that encompasses many types of doctors working together (for example, primary care doctors, gynecologists... read more .)

 Treatment consists of surgery Surgery for Cancer Surgery is a traditional form of cancer treatment.
 It is the most effective in eliminating most types of cancer before it has spread to lymph nodes or distant sites (metastasized).
-Surgery may... read more , chemotherapy Chemotherapy Chemotherapy involves the use of drugs to destroy cancer cells.
-Although an ideal drug would destroy cancer cells without harming normal cells, most drugs are not that selective.
-Instead, drugs... read more , and sometimes radiation therapy Radiation Therapy for Cancer Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
+Surgery may... read more , chemotherapy Chemotherapy and Other Systemic Cancer Treatments Systemic treatments are those that have effects throughout the body rather than being applied directly to the cancer.
+Chemotherapy is a form of systemic treatment that uses drugs to kill cancer... read more , and sometimes radiation therapy Radiation Therapy for Cancer Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
 Radiation preferentially... read more .
 During surgery, the entire cancer is removed if possible.

 All children are treated with chemotherapy.
 The most common drugs used are vincristine, dactinomycin, cyclophosphamide, doxorubicin, ifosfamide, and etoposide.
 Topotecan and irinotecan are other drugs that may also be used.